-At Gate 5 documents should exist that include information relating to status of the asset delivery, commissioning activities and readiness of the delivery agency for handover to the Operation stage.
+At Gate 5 documents should exist that include information relating to status of the asset delivery, commissioning activities and readiness of the Delivery Agency for handover to the Operation stage.
 The table below highlights the information required to assess the project against the Key Focus Areas.
-In collating the documents it may also be useful to refer to Part D of this workbook.
+In collating the documents, it may also be useful to refer to Part D of this workbook.

-The delivery agency must complete a document register for the Review Team and for inclusion in the Review Report.
-The Document Register template is included in the Gate 5 suite of documents.
+The Delivery Agency must complete a document register for the Review Team.
 Typically, no more than 30 documents that are most relevant to the project, should be loaded into the data room.